davidlamprecht/AutoRDF2GML/example/README.md

 ## Conclusion

 By following these steps, you have successfully transformed an RDF knowledge graph into an heterogenous graph dataset, ready to be used for GNNs.
+The resulted GML dataset containing the numeric graph and mapping files will be saved in the output folder.